What Is The First Car Ever Built

 Several essential concepts underpinned the success of the Benz Patent-Motorwagen:

-1. Internal Combustion Engine: The use of a gasoline-powered internal combustion engine was a game-changer.
+1. Internal Combustion Engine: The use of a gasoline-powered internal combustion engine was a something that matters.
 This engine was more compact and efficient than steam engines, making it suitable for smaller, personal vehicles.

 2. Chassis Design: Benz designed a lightweight yet sturdy chassis that could withstand the stresses of early road conditions.
 The three-wheeled design provided stability and maneuverability.